The class is graded as follows:

 - At least one week before your presentation date, tell the instructor what papers you plan to cover, and arrange a meeting time with the instructor to go over your draft presentation.
 The instructor will then approve the papers or suggest other papers you should cover instead or in addition to what you pick.

-- Meet with the instructor to discuss your draft presentation at least 2 days before your presentation.
+- Send your draft presentation to the instructor at least 2 days before your presentation.